BooAngeldust/Learn-Git-Basics/README.md

 ### Merge branches
 1. git checkout branch-name -> navigate to the branch you want to merge
 2. git merge other-branch-name -> merge with another branch (make sure to fix conflicts)

+## Cloning someone else's repository
+1. Navigate to the folder you want to clone to
+2. git clone <link> -> clones a repository with all branches into your folder